raspberrypilearning/comic-character/en/step_8.md

 --- task ---

-Update the value of `currentHeroIndex`
+Update the value of `currentHeroIndex`.

 --- code ---
 ---